AppliedEllipsis/pyLaser/README.md

 The leather greyscale looks better from a distance.
 Ignore all the other sample etchings, I was using this material to find an optimial cutting speed or contrast of the source image.
 Actually don't ignore the sample etchings... look at them to see test results, even though you don't know the timing.
 ![Image of greyscale result on Leater at 20ms...
 Nuke Cola and Fallout Boy from Fallout from a distance](images/output_fallout_distance.jpg)

+#####Note about offline
+* To write offline
+* It appears to send fd 00 00 00 00 00 ff to wipe the previous image
+* Then reads in 4 null bytes
+* then transmit in a single push an entire 512x512, 1 bit, 1 layer, upside down bitmap.
+* To preview the box offline, it sends 1d 02 02 00 00 00 ff
+* To center offline, it sends 1d 03 02 00 00 00 ff
+* To start offline, send 15 01 02 00 00 00 ff
+ * It will respond with a 00 for every pixel processed
+* To pause offline, send 15 00 02 00 00 00 ff
+* To start at beginning offline, send 35 00 00 00 00 00 ff